Mohsina-Ahmed/cloud_deployment_CI/README.md

 ; pytest           # Run the tests
 ; python app.py    # Run the server
 ```
-# We have added docker with makers server and integrate our little project into it.
+### We have added docker with makers server and integrate our little project into it.
 Now going to practice continuous integration and deployment.
+#### Added .github/workflows/main.yml

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->